Mount Radford, Exeter: Baring

 In 1810, he had an additional residence at West Teignmouth House in the parish of West Teignmouth.
 In 1816, the last year of his life, he encountered financial difficulties and sold Mount Radford and his other Exeter properties to his cousin Sir Thomas Baring, 2nd Baronet (1772–1848), who in 1826 sold them to a commercial builder.
 A memorial to members of the Baring family of Mount Radford and Larkbeare exists in the late Victorian (1876–86) St Leonard's Church on Holloway Street, which replaced the small classical church built in about 1831 (enlarged in 1843 for £800, of which £500 was donated by Sir Thomas Baring), which itself replaced the mediaeval parish church.

 Mount Radford School

 In 1826 the house became a school, known variously as "Mount Radford School", "The Exeter Public School" or "Mount Radford College".
 The school remained extant in nearby buildings after Mount Radford House was demolished in 1902.
-A famous Old Radfordian pupil was the comedian Tommy Cooper.